 People who have inner peace do Not control or manipulate themselves or others.
 People who control and manipulate have feelings of being powerless.
 They don’t see they can make themselves at peace or happy unless others change.
 They see their inner peace as dependent on other people or certain rituals or behaviors.
 Threatening, demanding, and manipulating are all ways you have tried to change yourself and others.
 So far, how has that been working for you?

-Controlling people creates anger and resentment in the people they’re trying to control, which certainly does not bring about peace.
+Controlling people create anger and resentment in the people they’re trying to control, which certainly does not bring about peace.
 If someone or some other person needs to change so that you can find peace, then who has the power, and who gets to be the angry victim?

 No one likes to be controlled, not even by themselves.